je-suis-tm/graph-theory/README.md

 In the traditional study of community ecology, metapopulation model is used to map out the patchy habitat occupancy and extinction.
 It only requires one ordinary differential equation to monitor a single species.
 However, one of the biggest malaise is its landscape connectivity.
 With complex network, we can incorporate spatial structure into the deterministic system to create an agent-based simulation.

 *Click <a href=https://github.com/je-suis-tm/graph-theory/blob/master/habitat%20occupancy.ipynb>here</a> to be redirected to the script.
-Please note this script is written in Julia*
+Please note this script is written in Julia.*

 ![alt text](https://github.com/je-suis-tm/graph-theory/blob/master/preview/levins%20model.gif)